Cricket-betting: Man kills sister, mother to clear debts | Entertainment

 Cricket-betting: Man kills sister, mother to clear debts

-Hyderabad, Nov 30 (PTI): A 23-year-old man facing financial problems after losing money in cricket-betting allegedly poisoned his mother and sister to death to clear his debts by selling their properties, police said on Monday.
+(EDS: RPT after adding words in para-1) Hyderabad, Nov 30 (PTI): A 23-year-old man facing financial problems after losing money in cricket-betting allegedly poisoned his mother and sister to death in order to clear his debts by selling their properties, police said on Monday.
 The accused, a M Tech second year student, mixed pesticide in the food of his 22-year-old sister and 44-year- old mother on November 23 and both of them died in a hospital, they said.

 According to police, the accused, also a private company employee, was facing financial problems after he took loans and invested approximately Rs 25 lakhs in the betting without the knowledge of his family members.
 In this connection, some of the borrowers started pressurising him to repay the loans following which he hatched a plan to eliminate his mother and sister to clear the debts by dispensing with their properties, the police said.